Chiang Mai can be many different things to many different people. To some, it’s the center of the Digital-Nomad universe.

 - Nightly parties and beer pong tournament

-If you are in the mood to party, it can’t get better than at Bodega Chiang Mai Party Hostel.
+If you are in the mood to get freaky, it can’t get better than at Bodega Chiang Mai Party Hostel.
 The name speaks for itself, but just so you know, it is one of the best backpacker hostels in Chiang Mai and definitely the centre of all party events.
 Bodega Chiang Mai Party Hostel is the place where you need to be if a raging party is what’s on your mind.
 Down a few shots at the in-house bar and then set the pace for a night of shotgun challenges and beer pong tournaments.
-They also have a location in Bangkok if you are going to be backpacking there as well.
+They also have a location in Bangkok if you’re looking for the best party hostels there as well.

 Best Hostel for Digital Nomads in Chiang Mai – The Pause Hostel